 The best part about these water workouts is they are fun!
 These are things I want to be doing in the summer anyway.
 In the past kayaking and swimming happened when there was time, which is basically never.
 Now by incorporating these activities into my official exercise routine, I am killing two birds with one stone; getting fit and enjoying some summer fun, all while staying cooled by our BFF…water.

 It is important to remember, however, even though snorkeling and water skiing leave you cool and refreshed, hydration is still pivotal.
 Remember to drink plenty of water before, after, and during all physical activity, especially in hot weather.
-Click here for summer hydration tips.
+Here are some summer hydration tips you should also keep in mind!